GoldenEye 007 (2010 video game)

 GoldenEye 007 is a 2010 first-person shooter video game developed by Eurocom and published by Activision for the Wii, with a handheld version for Nintendo DS developed by n-Space.
-It is a modern reimagining of the 1995 James Bond film GoldenEye as well as a remake of the 1997 video game of the same name, developed for the earlier Nintendo 64 console.
+It is a modern reimagining of the 1995 James Bond film GoldenEye as well as a remake of the 1997 Nintendo 64 game of the same name.
 The game was officially announced by Nintendo at their E3 2010 conference presentation.
-The game was released on 2 November 2010 in tandem with another James Bond game, Blood Stone, which was also released for the DS, but not the Wii.
-Nintendo, the publisher of the Nintendo 64 game, published the Wii version in Japan the following summer, where it remains Wii-exclusive.
-It was the fourth James Bond game developed by Eurocom and their second under Activision, after the PlayStation 2 version of 007: Quantum of Solace two years prior.
+It was released in November 2010 in tandem with another James Bond game, Blood Stone.
+It was the fifth James Bond game developed by Eurocom and their second under Activision.

 Although not as critically acclaimed as its original Nintendo 64 version, the game received positive reviews from critics, with many calling it a return to form for the series, with particular praise for its gameplay, campaign, voice acting, multiplayer and controls.
 An enhanced port of the game, titled GoldenEye 007: Reloaded, was released in November 2011 for Xbox 360 and PlayStation 3.

 Synopsis

 Setting

-Although Pierce Brosnan starred as Bond in GoldenEye and was featured in the 1997 game, subsequent Bond actor Daniel Craig's likeness and voice are featured in the 2010 game.
-The plot has been modified to match the style of the first two Craig reboot era films, which also meant the exclusion of Q and Moneypenny (who later returned to the franchise in Skyfall).
-Judi Dench (who has portrayed M since GoldenEye) reprises her role in voice only, as does Rory Kinnear as Bill Tanner.
+Although Pierce Brosnan starred as James Bond in GoldenEye and was featured in the 1997 game, subsequent Bond actor Daniel Craig's likeness and voice are featured in the 2010 game.
+The plot has been modified to match the style of the first two Craig reboot era films, which also meant the exclusion of Q and Miss Moneypenny (who later returned to the franchise in Skyfall).
+Judi Dench (who portrayed M since the original GoldenEye) reprises her role in voice only, as does Rory Kinnear as Bill Tanner.
 With the exception of M, all other main characters from the film have had their appearances and voices altered while retaining their original names.
-Unlike the original video game and movie, the whole story takes place after the Cold War due to the Soviet Union's dissolution and replacement by Russia.
-Accordingly, the story does not jump nine years ahead after the opening sequence.
+Unlike the original video game and movie, the whole story takes place after the Cold War due to the fall of the Soviet Union.
+Accordingly, the story does not jump nine years ahead after the opening sequence as it does in the film.